ghamaide/RN-testapp/RN.md

     alignItems: 'center',
     backgroundColor: '#F5FCFF',
   },
-  welcome: {
-    fontSize: 20,
-    textAlign: 'center',
-    margin: 10,
-  },
-  instructions: {
-    textAlign: 'center',
-    color: '#333333',
-    marginBottom: 5,
-  },
 });
 ```

-There are two key ideas here to have in mind when developping in React Native.
+There are **two key points** to have in mind when developing in React Native.
-1. React Native uses flexbox for the design.
+1. React Native uses **flexbox** for the design.
 If you've never used flexbox, here are two awesome links to master it in minutes :)
   * A [TD game](http://www.flexboxdefense.com/)
   * A greatly written [guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

 2. React Native writes CSS styles in camel case.
   * `background-color` => `backgroundColor`
   * `border-width` => `borderWidth`